CSS @starting-style & Entry Effects

 Framework Synchronization & State Management

 React, Vue, and Svelte frequently batch DOM updates, which can bypass native CSS entry triggers if not synchronized correctly.
 Utilizing transition-behavior: allow-discrete alongside @starting-style ensures discrete properties like display and visibility animate correctly across framework render cycles.
-Advanced implementations often require Creating smooth modal entrances with @starting-style to handle hydration mismatches and server-side rendering constraints.

 Rendering Impact: main_thread Framework state updates execute on the main thread.
 To prevent layout thrashing, defer class additions until requestAnimationFrame resolves, and attach transitionend listeners to safely remove elements from the layout flow without interrupting subsequent render passes.